CarletonComputerScienceSociety/website/content/news/2021-2022/2022-03-24-election-results.md

 - Aaditya Chopra (Adi)

 **Director of Community:**
-- As no candidates were running in this year's election, the Director of Community will be appointed by the new Board of Directors in the upcoming academic year.
+- As no candidates ran for this position in this year's election, the Director of Community will be appointed by the new Board of Directors in the upcoming academic year.